Halimzai

-History

-During the period of British rule they were self-governing.

 Political Importance

 This tribe is one of the strongest among other sub-tribe due its central location as Ghalanai is the capital of Mohmand Agency and Gandhab is the biggest Bazzar of Mohmand agency.
 Government mainly depends upon Halimzai tribe.
 Gandhab is divided into Upper and Lower Gandhab.

 Halimzai subsections

-Halimzai is sub divided into the following three sub tribes.
+Halimzai is sub divided into the following three sub tribes: